Real-time Spatial Retrieval Augmented Generation for Urban Environments: Results and use cases

-For our analysis in these experiments, we chose to report the median rather than mean latency because our response‐time distributions are highly skewed and median is more robust to occasional network or processing outliers.
-Figure \ref{fig:time-OAI-context broker-q1} shows a dual‐axis bar chart with gold bars for the LLM API call median durations plotted against the left y-axis, scaled from $1000$ to $2100$ ms, and blue bars for the context broker median durations against the right y-axis, scaled from $0$ to $500$ ms. Superimposed on every bar are its observed minimum and maximum values.
-This annotation scheme reveals that, although the LLM medians vary from about $1109-1128$ ms on the simplest lookups (QL6/QL7 respectively) to roughly $1928$ ms for the most complex constraint (QL5), the absolute worst‐case latencies can be much higher (for example, a $57480$ ms maximum on QL1), while minimums remain well below the median ($566$–$918$ ms).
+For our analysis in these experiments, we chose to report the median of the 10 runs per question rather than mean latency because our response‐time distributions are highly skewed and median is more robust to occasional network or processing outliers.
+Figure \ref{fig:time-specific-questions} shows a dual‐axis bar chart with gold bars for the LLM API call median durations plotted against the left y-axis, scaled from $1000$ to $2100$ ms, and blue bars for the context broker median durations against the right y-axis, scaled from $0$ to $500$ ms. Superimposed on every bar are its observed minimum and maximum values.
+This annotation scheme reveals that, although the LLM medians vary from about $1109-1128$ ms on the simplest lookups (Q6/Q7 respectively) to roughly $1928$ ms for the most complex constraint (Q5), the absolute worst‐case latencies can be much higher (for example, a $57480$ ms maximum on Q1), while minimums remain well below the median ($566$–$918$ ms).
 This variation in the measurements is mainly due to fluctuations in the load on OpenAI's servers, where multiple users are accessing concurrently.

-In contrast, context broker call latencies cluster tightly: medians values range from $37$ ms (QL6) to $52$ ms (QL5), maximums from $151$ (QL7) to $224$ ms (QL1), and minimums from $15$ (QL4) to $23$ ms (QL1).
-This results reveal that for every prompt (QL1-QL7) the LLM’s latency is more than an order of magnitude larger than the context broker’s times even when comparing the minimum delay in the LLMs that would correspond to low load on OpenAI servers.
+These results reveal that for every prompt (Q1-Q7) the LLM’s latency is more than an order of magnitude larger than the context broker’s times even when comparing the minimum delay in the LLMs.
 It is clear that LLM-driven round trips not only exhibit substantially higher typical latencies than context broker queries but also suffer from far greater variability and pronounced long-tail delays, whereas the context broker remains highly predictable and low-variance.